Kyle-Falconer/csv-html-converter/README.md

 ## Setup:

-It's recommended to use either a [virtual environment](https://docs.python.org/3/library/venv.html) or something like [Anaconda](https://www.anaconda.com/) to create a python sandbox:
+As an optional recommended step, first set up either a [virtual environment](https://docs.python.org/3/library/venv.html) or something like [Anaconda](https://www.anaconda.com/) to create a python sandbox (use only one of these methods, not both):

 ```
 # with virtual environments in Python 3.7+